vytdev/debug-stick/README-curseforge.md

 ### 📦 On GitHub

-Each list the Minecraft versions it was tested with, like:
+Each release lists the Minecraft versions it was tested with, like:

 `Tested with Minecraft: 1.21.80, 1.21.81/82, 1.21.90, 1.21.92`